axelitus/fuel-pkg-history/README.md

 ##### History::pop()

-Description: Pops the top-most (current) History_Entry from the History.
+_Description:_ Pops the top-most (current) History_Entry from the History stack.
+Note: this will shorten the entries by one element.
+Returns null if no entry is found in the stack.

-Static: Yes
+_Static:_ Yes
+_Return:_ null|History_Entry

 Note: this will shorten the entries by one element.